 The definition of cap rate is the annual return from operations that an investor would expect to receive for a certain asset in a specific market at the current time if the asset were to be purchased for all cash.

 A cap rate helps indicate the rate of return that investors can expect to generate on an investment property.

 While there are several ways to estimate the value of an investment property, many popular options fall short, failing to consider important things like capital expenses, deferred maintenance, market factors, or debt terms.
 This is why the cap rate should be one of your main rental analysis tools.

-Still, it's important to recognize that cap rate has its limitations.
+Still, it’s important to recognize that the cap rate has its limitations.
 For instance, it does not take into account the time value of money and future cash flows, account leverage, and other factors.
-It is also somewhat ambiguous in that there are not concrete numbers for "good" and "bad" cap rates.
-Rather, cap rate is a good way to quickly weigh one investment against another within the context of a specific real estate market with a goal of ascertaining which will produce a better return on investment (ROI).
+It is also somewhat ambiguous in that there are no concrete numbers for “good” and “bad” cap rates.
+Rather, the cap rate is a good way to quickly weigh one investment against another within the context of a specific real estate market with the goal of ascertaining which will produce a better return on investment (ROI).